 Method.
-The methods employed in the pursuit of the following activities will be that of an inventory, analysis and monitoring nature utilizing the local GIS and computer systems.
+The methods employed in the pursuit of the following activities will be that of an inventory, analysis and monitoring nature utilizing the local GIS and computer systems, traffic counting equipment and on-site inventories.
 The activities follow the true spirit of the 3C's (comprehensive, cooperative and continuous) planning process and are invaluable.